-Should businesses really practice waste recycling, especially responsible waste disposal?
+Should businesses really practice waste recycling, especially responsible waste management?
 Definitely.
 And for two very good reasons: it’s good for the environment, and it’s great for business.
-Responsible waste management, then, is a win-win situation for businesses because it make the world environment-friendly and it generates more money for businesses.
+Responsible waste disposal, then, is a win-win situation for businesses because it make the world environment-friendly and it generates more money for businesses.

 First, though, let’s consider what happens without responsible waste disposal.